LyMarco/MusicKickstarter/iteration-03.review.md

  * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
  * Feel free to refer/link to process artifact(s).

+ * Placing more focus on the core features has really helped us bring forward the MVP.
+By more clearly defining which features we need, and which are optional we were able to spend more time on the tasks that really mattered.

 #### Decisions that did not turn out as well as we hoped

 List process-related (i.e. team organization) decisions that, in retrospect, were not as successful as you thought they would be.